logans3c/logans3c.github.io/_posts/2024-7-29-ICMTC-2024-WRITEUP.md

 and i successfully broke the reset password functionality.
 ![NoSql](/assets/img/blog/icmtc/NoSql.png)

+> THIS NOT MEANS THAT THE VULN HERE IS NOSQL INJECTION , IT JUST A ACCIDENT, BUT THE VULN IS `PRISMA INJECTION` I TAUGHT FIRST IT'S NOSQL INJECTION BUT THE EXPERIENCED GEEK @abd0ghazy CORRECTED ME AND TOLD ME IT'S `PRISMA INJECTION` AND ALSO RECOMMENDED THIS SOURCE https://www.elttam.com/blog/plorming-your-primsa-orm/ TO LEARN MORE ABOUT PRISMA INJECTION.

 after some searching about prisma syntax here is the syntax for the query on the server side.
 ```js